binfnstats/VividR/README.md

 and control groups of a disease.
 You are also then able to use visualization to see how this group of features compares with other suitable candidate groups of a similar nature.
+ VIVID accepts an expression matrix and a binary (case vs. control) response vector as input and subsequently outputs stable feature groups which are therefore relevant biomarkers.
+These groups tie the most relevant and stable features together to explain the given response vector.
+The features are identified through repeated resampling of importance metrics from regression models.
+A new visualisation, the Mosaic Pairwise Variance Plot, provides an overview of feature selection stability.
+VIVID selects a final set of stable biomarkers while balancing predictive performance and the number of selected features.
+This optimum model distinguishes between disease classes, while remaining important across changes to the samples and therefore overcomes the problem of reproducibility.

 ## Goals